Types of Health Insurance

 Not sure if you qualify?
 We can help!

-There is free, local help available across Montana.
+Health insurance can be confusing, especially if you are transitioning from Montana Medicaid, but free, unbiased, confidential help is available.
 You can call the Cover Montana Help Line to get questions answered and to get help enrolling over the phone: (844) 682-6837.
 Or click any of the links below for more help.
 Whether you need phone, virtual, or in-person help, we’ve got you covered!

 Chat live icon